MTK Global

-Since its founding, MTK Global has signed a host of world class fighters, including Tyson Fury, Billy Joe Saunders, Josh Taylor, Carl Frampton, Terry Flanagan, Charlie Edwards, Rocky Fielding, Hughie Fury, Michael Conlan, Paddy Barnes, Jamel Herring, and Amansio Paraschiv.
+Since its founding in 2012, MTK Global signed fighters such as Tyson Fury, Billy Joe Saunders, Josh Taylor, Carl Frampton, Terry Flanagan, Charlie Edwards, Rocky Fielding, Hughie Fury, Michael Conlan, Paddy Barnes, Jamel Herring, and Amansio Paraschiv.

 History

 MTK Global originally formed as MGM, an acronym for Macklins Gym Marbella, starting out as a boxing gym in Marbella, Spain, in September 2012.
-In 2017, following lengthy talks with MGM Grand Resort and Casino over a naming dispute, MGM rebranded to MTK Global.
+In 2017, following lengthy talks with MGM Grand Resort and Casino over a naming dispute, MGM was renamed MTK Global.

 In December 2017, it was announced UFC star Darren Till had signed with the company, marking MTK Global's entry into MMA.

 In March 2019, it was announced that MTK Global and Top Rank had signed a multi-year deal that would see MTK's events broadcast exclusively on ESPN platforms in the United States.
 Top Rank founder Bob Arum said of the deal; "MTK Global manages a vast number of A-list fighters from around the globe.
 This deal will enable Top Rank, through the ESPN family of networks, to afford viewers in the United States the opportunity to see these great fighters perform."

-In November 2019, it was announced MTK Global had entered a partnership with The Academy of Sports and Education to form the MTK National Boxing and Education Academy, a programme for 16–18 year olds aimed at enabling young people to gain relevant qualifications relating to a career in the sport of boxing, whether that be as a professional boxer, physiotherapist, coach or in sports journalism.
-The first academy was opened in London in January 2020, with the goal to roll the programme out across the UK by September.
+In November 2019, the company announced that it had entered into a partnership with The Academy of Sports and Education to form the MTK National Boxing and Education Academy.
+It was a program designed for 16–18 year olds aimed at enabling them to gain relevant qualifications relating to a career in the sport of boxing, such as professional boxer, physiotherapist, coach or in sports journalism.
+The first academy was opened in London in January 2020, with the goal to establish the program across the United Kingdom by September.

+In February 2021 the company announced that it had started a football agency and would manage professional soccer players.

 In April 2022 Bob Yalen resigned as CEO, citing 'the pressure of the last few weeks'.
 It came just over a week after Daniel Kinahan became the subject of global sanctions by the United States Government.

 In April 2022 the company issued a press release announcing that it would cease operations by the end of the month.
 The company claimed that it had faced "unprecedented levels of unfair scrutiny and criticism" after the United States government enacted worldwide sanctions against Daniel Kinahan.